 Anterior Supine Approach for Total Hip Replacement

-TCJR's Dr. Roger Emerson and Dr. John Barrington specialize in total hip replacement surgery using the Anterior Supine Intermuscular (ASI) hip replacement procedure, which is the least invasive surgical approach to the hip.
+TCJR's Dr. Roger Emerson specializes in total hip replacement surgery using the Anterior Supine Intermuscular (ASI) hip replacement procedure, which is the least invasive surgical approach to the hip.
 Unlike traditional hip replacement that uses an incision located on the side or toward the back of the hip, the ASI approach uses an incision made on the front of the hip.
 During the surgery, patients lie on their backs on a specially designed surgical table.

 Anterior hip replacement is a European technique that is gaining ground in the United States.
 This procedure is designed to reduce the trauma to the tissues surrounding the hip joint.